ktsr42/qtb/doc/qtb.md

 The Q test bench offers features to organize the set of unit tests into a tree-hierarchy.
 Each node in the tree is either a unit test (a leaf) or a branch (a suite).
-A suite contains a collection of tests and/or additional subsuites.
+A suite contains a collection of tests and/or additional sub-suites.
 The tree is closely modeled on the Unix filesystem.
 Each node has a name that is unique within the enclosing suite.
-Subsuites have to be created explicitly before tests are added ggto them.
+Subsuites have to be created explicitly before tests are added to them.
 From the perspective of the test bench, tests are simply lambdas that take no arguments and that return either true or false.

 The path to a given node in the tree is designated by a symbol list